 In December 2015, the Town earned designation as a Green Community through the Commonwealth's Green Communities Designation and Grant Program.
 This accomplishment came after more than a year of planning by the Town's Energy Advisory Committee to meet the following criteria for Green Community designation:

-Weymouth is one of 155 cities and towns to earn Green Community designation.
-Effective 2015, Green Communities represent 54 percent of the Massachusetts population.
-All 155 Green Communities have committed to reducing their energy consumption by 20 percent over five years.
-This amounts to savings of 2,153,992 MMBTu, the energy-use equivalent to heating and powering 19,698 homes, and reducing greenhouse gas (GHG) emissions by 203,538 tons (U.S.), equivalent to taking 38,866 cars off the road.
+In 2015, there were 155 cities and towns designated as Green Communities, representing 54% of all Massachusetts residents.
+All Green Communities commit to reducing municipal energy consumption by 20% over five years.
+In 2015, this commitment amounted to savings of 2,153,992 MMBtu, the energy-use equivalent of heating and powering nearly 17,000 homes, and a reduction of greenhouse gas emissions by 203,538 tons, the equivalent of taking almost 39,000 cars off the road.

 Energy Reduction Plan

 An Energy Reduction Plan (ERP) is a blueprint for reducing municipal energy consumption.
 Under the Massachusetts Green Communities Act, an ERP must do the following to qualify for designation:

 - Establish a baseline for energy consumption based on all municipal- and school-owned vehicles, buildings, facilities, street lights, and traffic lights.

 - Prioritize actions that will reduce municipal energy consumption by 20 percent after five years of implementation.

 The Town of Weymouth's ERP was adopted in October 2015.
 This plan identifies 53 projects and strategies for reducing municipal energy consumption by 24,283 MMBTu, the energy-use equivalent of heating and powering nearly 190 homes.
 This reduction is projected to save the Town approximately $477,000 per year in energy costs.